cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 ### Objects segmentation using Mask-RCNN

 If you have a detector, which returns polygons, you can segment objects.
-One of such detectors is Mask-RCNN.
+One of such detectors is `Mask-RCNN`.
 There are several implementations of the detector available out of the box:

 - `serverless/openvino/omz/public/mask_rcnn_inception_resnet_v2_atrous_coco` is